apache/cassandra-java-driver/CONTRIBUTING.md

 ## Editor configuration

-We use IntelliJ IDEA with the default formatting options.
+We use IntelliJ IDEA with the default formatting options, with one exception: check "Enable formatter markers in comments" in Preferences > Editor > Code Style.

 Please format your code and organize imports before submitting your changes.

 ## Running the tests